satish-pati/GPU_SIMULATOR/README.md

 - **Tasks**:
   - Satish:
      - Modifiy UI for Python version .( by 20-Feb-2025)
-     -  Add Instructions BGE,BLT in both versions.( by 20-Feb-2025)
+     - Test the excecution of BubbleSort in Python version.( by 20-Feb-2025)
   - Niharika:
-     - Fix parsing issues in  python vesrion and Test the excecution of BubbleSort in Python version.( by 20-Feb-2025)
+     - Fix parsing issues in  python version  .( by 20-Feb-2025)
      - Final Error solving & reviewing code in Python version( by 20-Feb-2025)

 ### **Meeting 7 (18-Feb-2025)**